laninsky/comparing_monolithic_UCE_fastas/utilities/README.md

 ```

 # Whittling the probes fasta file down to only a subset of loci
-To use, paste whittle_uce_probes.R into your R console.
+To use, paste the contents of whittle_uce_probes.R into your R console.

 This code will whittle down your probe_fasta_file by loci that are present in your monolithic_output_name file and that are not 'problematic' (i.e. paralagous) within or between taxa.
 To run this code:"
 ```